Table Of Contents

 The simple moving average line says it all in the name.
 To make sense of this indicator, simply add up the closing prices of a set period and divide that number by the number of hours or days within that period.

-For example, if you need to work out the simple moving average line for a period of five days, you only need to total the closing prices from a period of five days and divide that by five to get the simple moving average line.
-As charts are graphical forms of conveying information, you do not need to perform any of these calculations yourself.
+For example, to work out the simple moving average for five days, total the closing prices for those five days and divide by five.
+Because charts present this information visually, you do not need to perform these calculations yourself.
 You simply need to observe the direction of the line to make sense of it.

 Bollinger Bands show the measure of volatility in a market.
 When these bands are close together, known as a “squeeze formation,” it means that there are increased volatility and possible trading opportunities on the horizon.
 When these bands are wider apart, there is less volatility and less opportunity to make a winning trade.